Are you a Human Docking Station?

 Dr. Emily Nagoski, author of Burnout, describes this as “Human Giver Syndrome”, which she defines as: “The false, contagious belief that women have a moral obligation to be pretty, happy, calm, generous, and attentive to the needs of others.
 With HGS, if a giver falls short in any way, she may be punished or even go so far as to punish herself.”

-We also know this fuckery is not distributed equally.
+We also know this dynamic is not distributed equally.
 It falls more heavily on BIPOC women and femmes and other people whose intersecting identities result in deeper layers of discrimination and exploitation.

-Unravelling these patterns can feel impossible, threatening and, at first, another thing to be exhausted by.
+Unravelling these patterns can feel impossible, threatening and, at first, yet another thing to be exhausted by.

 It can also be exhilarating and intensely satisfying.

-This is rewiring, remoulding and revisioning work and requires an unreasonable amount of support.
+This is rewiring, remoulding and revisioning work and sometimes, it requires an unreasonable amount of support.

 I want that for you.